 It is quite interesting to observe how morning shows the day.
 Of the litter, there was one cub who was more adventurous than the others.
 It was very curious about the surroundings and almost ventured out to the river bank – tell tale signs of a future leader.
 There was another one, a follower, who kept a safe distance.

-Of course the bird lover did not miss out on her feathered friends who intermittently flitted in and out of the scene – Egyptian geese, bulbuls, bee eaters, eagles, kingfishers, hornbills, kestrels and more.
+Of course the bird lover in me did not miss out on her feathered friends who intermittently flitted in and out of the scene – Egyptian geese, bulbuls, bee eaters, eagles, kingfishers, hornbills, kestrels and more.

 And then we spotted the magnificent cheetah Musiara with her 3 grown up cubs, lazing in the savannah sun.
 We had last seen them in December 2015 and it was so heartening to see all 3 survive such heavy odds.
 They were quite active and looking for a kill but the gazelles looked alert and evaded them.
 Later we heard that they managed to get their afternoon snack an hour after we left.
 But we were quite happy to enjoy the glorious sight of the beautiful mother with her gorgeous cubs.